DevExpress-Examples/winforms-charts-apply-the-best-fit-function-to-a-series/Readme.md

 - Add a line series (*Line Of Best Fit*) that is used to display the Line of Best Fit.

 - Create a method that uses a custom formula to perform the regression analysis against the first series' points.
-The method calculates data points used to plot the line series.
+The method should calculate data points used to plot the line series.

 - In the [ChartControl.BoundDataChanged](https://docs.devexpress.com/WindowsForms/DevExpress.XtraCharts.ChartControl.BoundDataChanged?p=netframework) event handler, call the newly created method for the analyzed series (*Series 1*).